surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge-XT.md

 # Microtuning

-Microtuning, also known as intonation or simply tuning, is a subject that requires special attention in software instruments.
-The goal is to let the musician, producer or composer decide how the notes heard in their music should be tuned, and Surge XT has become known for its extensive capabilties in this regard.
-Surge XT features full keyboard microtuning support using two different modes, **Scala SCL/KBM** and **MTS-ESP**.
+Surge XT has become known as a good synth for microtuning.
+It features full keyboard microtuning support using two different modes, **Scala SCL/KBM** and **MTS-ESP**, as well as from its internal **Tuning Editor**.
+Here we will focus on explaining the options in Surge XT's **Tune** menu, one by one.
+If you want to learn more about the different tuning workflows, and the pros and cons of each of them, please visit our [Tuning Guide](../tuning_guide/#Methods)

-While using either of these modes, the **Tune** and **Filter Cutoff** menus will dynamically change to reveal the relevant tuning-related options.
+While using either of the modes, the **Tune** and **Filter Cutoff** menus will dynamically change to reveal the relevant tuning-related options.
 Also note, with any tuning mode active, left-clicking the **Tune** label in the [status area](#status-area) simply turns the tuning mode on or off.
 To access the menu from this state, right-click instead